em-mon/job-scraper/README.md

 # job-scraper
 - need python
 - chromedriver (instructions)
+- weekly for norm jobs, daily for top tech companies if available
 - features:
   - send email or reminder (in format easy to copy ober to sheets)
   - give you hit words (hit word bank that matches with my hit words)